Quartz14/unify_emo_probing/README.md

 The code for supervised_probing was adapted from [emo-llm](https://github.com/aminbana/emo-llm) and the code for unsupervised_probing was adapted from [representation-engineering](https://github.com/andyzoujm/representation-engineering).
 Gemini-2.5 Language Model was used to generate some of the code snippets for the plots.

 ## Citation
-Our paper is recently accepted at EACL 2026,
+Our paper is accepted at EACL 2026,
-If you find our work useful for your research, please kindly cite our paper as follows (official citation to be updated).
+If you find our work useful for your research or work, please kindly cite our paper: [A Unified View on Emotion Representation in Large Language Models](https://aclanthology.org/2026.eacl-long.165/) (Maheswaran & Desarkar, EACL 2026)